 \subsection{Generalised $O(d,d)\times\bbR^+$ connections and torsion}

 We now turn to the definitions of generalised connections, torsion and the possibility of defining a generalised curvature.
-The notion of connection on a Courant algebroid was first introduced by Alekseev and Xu~\cite{AX,CSX} and Gualtieri~\cite{gualtieri-conn}, as well as Ellwood~\cite{ellwood}.
-At least locally, it is also essentially equivalent to the connections defined by Siegel~\cite{Siegel:1993xq,Siegel:1993th} and discussed in doubled field theory~\cite{Hohm:2010xe}.
+The notion of connection on a Courant algebroid was first introduced by Alekseev and Xu~\cite{AX,CSX} and Gualtieri~\cite{gualtieri-conn} (see also Ellwood~\cite{ellwood}).
+At least locally, it is also essentially equivalent to the connection defined by Siegel~\cite{Siegel:1993xq,Siegel:1993th} and discussed in double field theory~\cite{Hohm:2010xe}.
 It is also very closely related to the differential operator introduced in the ``stringy differential geometry'' of~\cite{JLP}.

-Our definitions will follow closely those in~\cite{AX,ellwood,gualtieri-conn} though, in connecting to supergravity, it is important to extend the definitions to include the $\bbR^+$ factor in the generalised structure bundle.
+Our definitions will follow closely those in~\cite{AX,gualtieri-conn} though, in connecting to supergravity, it is important to extend the definitions to include the $\bbR^+$ factor in the generalised structure bundle.